There’s a term in engineering called jerk. No, it doesn’t describe certain people in your life who you wish would go away. As it turns out,

 Trim the fat

 Yet, don’t the three passages above break all of these rules?
-The passages come from immensely famous novels, one of which has been famous for hundreds of years ago.
+These passages come from immensely famous novels, one of which has been famous for hundreds of years.
 Maybe the seventh rule of writing fiction should be:

 is slippery, readable, and compelling.

-Thus, write every day for several hours.
-If you don't believe me, read some encouraging words from Ray Bradbury:
+Write every day for several hours.
+If you don't believe me, read this good advice from Ray Bradbury:

 "Write a short story every week.